-Applicants must address how the proposed project upholds the principles of DEI.
-In the DEI section of the DISC0 proposal, applicants should describe how the overall study plan and design has considered the influence of race, ethnicity, sex, gender and age diversity.
-For example, the plan could incorporate the use of models and tools that account for population diversity (e.g., HLA types, gender, genomics data, cell models - see Resources).
-Applicants should explain how the project outcomes might extend or validate the applicability of regenerative medicine discoveries to underserved populations, including underserved racial/ethnic communities.
-Applicants should also describe the research team's prior efforts or proposed plans for outreach, partnership, or educational activities to inform the development of DEI within the research project, including, for example, developing partnerships with patient organizations, acquiring training in cultural competence and/or DEI, utilizing institutional resources for DEI, and allocating funds and/or personnel to address DEI.
+Applicants must address how the proposed project will broaden or extend the impact or relevance of scientific discoveries to representative or relevant affected populations.
+Applicants should describe how the overall study plan and design has considered the influence of genetic, environmental and geographic factors that may impact their findings.
+For example, the plan could incorporate the use of models and tools that account for population differences (e.g., HLA types, sex, genomics data, cell models - see Resources).
+Applicants should explain how the project outcomes might extend or validate the applicability of regenerative medicine discoveries to broader affected populations of patients.
+Applicants should also describe the research team's prior efforts or proposed plans for outreach, partnership, or educational activities to inform the development of the research project, including, for example, developing partnerships with patient organizations, acquiring training in cultural competence, utilizing institutional resources, and allocating funds and/or personnel to incorporate these considerations.